DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

     Most HTTP APIs we write are not RESTful.
 This framework implements HTTP protocol specification and hence you hear terms like URIs, request/response headers, caching, versioning, various content types(formats)

+REST: REST stands for REpresentational State Transfer.
+REST is architectural
+    style, or it is the rules and constraints one must follow when building APIs (or when writing code to request data from a server).
+In short, it is the rule one must follow when writing the code (API) to request data from server of an application/website.